transitland/transitland-datastore/README.md

 Integrates with the [Onestop ID Registry](https://github.com/transitland/onestop-id-registry).

-Behind the scenes: a Ruby on Rails web service, backed by Postgres/PostGIS.
+Behind the scenes: a Ruby on Rails web service (backed by Postgres/PostGIS), along with an asynchronous Sidekiq queue (backed by Resque) that runs Ruby and Python data-ingestion libraries.

 ## Data Model